-If you want to tell a story that focuses on plot and character, such as love story, action adventure, or murder mystery, and your audience come to you for those things, a detour to use a lot of flowery language and poetic description will get in the way.
+Some stories are designed to be poetic rather than focusing on a plot.
+However, I am more interested in stories that are about a plot and characters.
+Love stories, action adventures, or murder mysteries for instance.
+The story is the point and your audience come to you for that story.
+A detour to use a lot of flowery language and poetic description will get in the way.
 Your audience will stop reading because they’ve forgotten the point of the story and got bored.

 What Is Flowery Language?

-Writing flowery language is when you want to make your prose so beautiful and poetic that you might spend multiple pages explaining or describing something that could be done in a couple of lines.
-It’s a style that some people love, because the lyrical language and imagery is what they come to their stories for, and that’s perfectly fine.
+Writing flowery language is when you want to make your prose beautiful and poetic.
+You might spend multiple pages explaining or describing something that could be done in a couple of lines.
+It’s a style that some people love.
 However, the cost of this is that it slows your story down to a full stop.
 Spending a lot of time describing the light on the water distracts from the reason your character is by the water in the first place.

 Focus Descriptions On Characters Feelings

 Your descriptions should focus on what impacts your character, and why.
-They will have an emotional reaction, triggered by something in their environment, which is interesting and relevant to their story and who they are as a person.
+They will have an emotional reaction, triggered by something in their environment.
+This makes it interesting and relevant to their story and who they are as a person.

 Choose Your Style